1 – Teacher Loan Forgiveness

 Eligibility Requirements for Teacher Loan Forgiveness

-There are several different eligibility requirements in order to qualify for the Teacher Loan Forgiveness program, including:
+There are several eligibility requirements in order to qualify for the Teacher Loan Forgiveness program, including:

 - Experience – You’ll need to have worked for five full-time and consecutive academic years as a highly qualified teacher.

-- Workplace – You’ll need to have been employed at either a low-income school or educational service agency serving low-income students.
-To determine whether or not your place of work qualifies in this category, you can consult the Annual Directory of Designated Low-Income Schools for Teacher Cancellation Benefits.
-Each year, the directory is updated with the list of low-income schools in each state.
+- Workplace – You’ll need to have been employed at either a low-income school or educational agency serving low-income students.
+To determine whether or not your place of work qualifies in this category, you can consult the Annual of Designated Low-Income Schools for Teacher Cancellation Benefits.
+Each year, the page is updated with the list of low-income schools in each state.

-- Additional Requirements – You’ll also need to have taken out the loans in question before the end of your five years of service, and you can’t be in default on the loan.
+- Additional Requirements – You’ll also need to have taken out the loans in question before the end of your five years of employment, and you can’t be in default on the loan.